Tien Chiu

 Which is where I stand right now.
 I’m done with basic SQL commands and am working my way through the advanced querying section.
 Hopefully that will teach me what I need to know in order to finish the database design and create my tables.
 So far it isn’t difficult, but then I’ve had some (very limited) SQL experience in the past, which is helping.
 Tomorrow I’m hoping to polish off the rest of the SQL section and input my database tables.

 Meanwhile, my electronics knowledge continues to flail.
 I simply have no intuition about any of this stuff.
 I mean, I know the equations and I can do the math, but I have no more idea of what a resistor does than I did when I started.
 It’s very frustrating.
 The book keeps introducing concepts at lightning pace and I really don’t understand any of them.
-Mike is helping somewhat, but I’m sort of at a loss.
+B. is helping somewhat, but I’m sort of at a loss.
 Not sure what to do about that – I may wind up having to spend a day or two just thinking about the concepts.
 I do want to understand it, I just don’t.

 It reminds me of the general mental block I have around physics – up until I tinkered with a spinning wheel (well after my last formal class in physics) I had no intuitive understanding of mechanics at all.
 I made it through all my physics classes on pure mathematics – I could push the equations around even though I had no idea what they actually meant.
 It’s sort of like that.
 I can do the calculations, it just doesn’t do me any good in terms of actual understanding.
 I don’t know how to get around that.